-To say that Apple Inc. (AAPL - Get Report) and Alphabet Inc./Google (GOOGL) have taken very different approaches to engaging China in recent years is quite the understatement.
-A new announcement from Apple drives home just how different the company's mainland Chinese strategy remains from Google's, as its sales to the country close in on $50 billion.
+To say that Apple Inc. (AAPL - Get Report) and Alphabet Inc./Google (GOOGL - Get Report) have taken very different approaches to engaging China in recent years is quite the understatement.
+A series of 2017 moves from Apple drive home just how different the company's mainland Chinese strategy remains from Google's, as its sales to the country close in on $50 billion.

-This week, Apple disclosed it's building a data center in the Chinese province of Guizhou, as part of a broader plan to invest $1 billion in the region.
-Though the data center could improve the performance of iCloud services Apple delivers to its now-massive Chinese user base, the company's primary motivation appears to be a wish to comply with a new Chinese cybersecurity law that among other things restricts the movement of Chinese users' data outside of the mainland.
+Apple's attempts to keep Chinese regulators happy also extend to data storage.
+The company disclosed in July it's building a data center in the Chinese province of Guizhou, as part of a broader plan to invest $1 billion in the region.
+Though the data center could improve the performance of iCloud services Apple delivers to its massive Chinese user base, Apple's primary motivation appears to be a wish to comply with a Chinese cybersecurity law that among other things restricts the movement of Chinese users' data outside of the mainland.

 Many of Apple's Chinese investments are also arguably done with political goals in mind, even if they're not the only reason that they're made.
 The company's Guizhou spending plans follows a March commitment to spend over $500 million on Chinese R&D centers, and a $1 billion 2016 investment in Chinese ride-sharing leader Didi Chuxing.